 Multiple Vaya departments and teams use population health strategies to produce a robust continuum of care management.
 These include:

-- Care Coordination: Vaya care coordinators help link members to both services and community supports and resources to enhance mental and physical wellbeing and monitor individual progress.
+- Complex Care Management (formerly Care Coordination): Vaya care managers, formerly known as care coordinators, help link members to both services and community supports and resources to enhance mental and physical wellbeing and monitor individual progress.
 They also coordinate care for members with more complex care needs and N.C.
 Innovations participants.

 - The Transitions to Community Living Initiative (TCLI) gives eligible adults living with serious mental illness or severe and persistent mental illness the opportunity to choose where they live and work.
 Learn more.